jvaarala/dot-config/README.md

-Yeah, we all love em.
-Managers.
+Yeah, we all love 'em — managers.
 But have you heard of:
 # SHCMANAGER

-This script helps manage your configuration files and related installations.
+This script helps you manage configuration files and related installations.

 ![Visual demo](https://github.com/jvaarala/shcmanager/blob/main/resources/visual_demo.gif)

 ## Prerequisites

+Clone the repository and set up the script:

 ```bash
 git clone https://github.com/jvaarala/shcmanager.git